How to Choose Between Stairlift Brands (2026)

 The 3-minute decision framework

 - Is your staircase straight or curved?
 If straight, all five name brands work.
-If curved with tight geometry (spiral, 180-degree switchback), prioritize Bruno CRE-2110 or Stannah Siena 260.
+If curved with tight geometry — spiral, 180-degree switchback, double landing — prioritize Bruno CRE-2110 or Stannah Siena 260.
+Both have the fabrication infrastructure to handle complex custom rails without jointed sections.

-- Is the install outdoor or in a hurricane/coastal market?
+- Is the staircase outdoors, or are you in a coastal or hurricane market?
 If yes, Harmar is the first brand to quote.
-Their marine-grade outdoor units and 60-ride battery reserve are purpose-built for this use case.
+Their marine-grade components and 60-ride battery reserve are purpose-built for exterior and storm-market installations.

-- Is your budget under $3,200 installed for a straight rail?
-If yes, Acorn 130 is the honest answer.
-If you can stretch to $3,500-$4,000, the jump to a Bruno Elan or Handicare 1000 buys you a 5-year warranty instead of 2 and a meaningfully quieter, smoother ride.
+- Budget under $3,200 installed for a straight rail with no available funding?
+Acorn 130 is the honest answer.
+If you can reach $3,500–$4,000, the jump to Bruno Elan or Handicare 1000 buys a 5-year warranty instead of 2 and a measurably smoother, quieter ride.

 Still undecided?
-Request a free in-home assessment.
-We carry Bruno, Handicare, Stannah, and Harmar.
-We will measure your staircase, discuss your household's needs, and recommend the brand and model that fits — not the one with the highest margin.
+A free in-home assessment takes 45 minutes.
+A certified installer measures your staircase, reviews your household's requirements, and recommends the brand and model that fits — not the one with the highest margin.
+The assessment is free, and the written quote holds for 30 days.

 Common questions